- The Fiscal

 - What You

 Public schools for students in kindergarten through 12th grade (K-12) are financed through a combination of local, state, and federal dollars in proportions that vary across and within states.
-In the 2019–2020 school year, the most recent data available, spending for public K-12 education totaled $771 billion from all sources, reflecting an increase for the eighth consecutive year.
+In the 2021 fiscal year, the most recent data available, spending for public K-12 education totaled $795 billion from all sources, reflecting an increase for the ninth consecutive year.

 Meanwhile, the federal government provides a small share of education funding through specific grant programs.
 They are designed to supplement funding for schools with at-risk youth, including students with disabilities or from low-income households.
 During recent economic downturns, federal spending has also helped supplement diminished school funding from state and local sources.

 The federal government provides support for K-12 education through specific grant programs administered by the states to school districts.
-Those programs include Title I grants under the Elementary and Secondary Education Act (ESEA) and Part B grants under the Individuals with Disabilities Education Act (IDEA).
-Federal funds made up just $57.8 billion or 7 percent of total education funding during the 2019–2020 school year; federal dollars supplement state resources by narrowing funding gaps for at-risk students.
+Federal dollars supplement state resources by narrowing funding gaps for at-risk students through programs such as Title I grants under the Elementary and Secondary Education Act (ESEA) and Part B grants under the Individuals with Disabilities Education Act (IDEA).
+Federal funds made up just $85 billion or 11 percent of total education funding during the 2021 fiscal year.
+That amount increased from 2020 levels ($58 billion) partially due to legislation enacted in response to the COVID-19 pandemic, which provided emergency relief funding to address the impact that COVID-19 had on elementary and secondary schools.

 Title I grants provide funds to school districts serving large shares of low-income students.
-It is the largest grant program of ESEA, totaling $14.1 billion during the 2019–2020 school year.
+It is the largest grant program of ESEA, totaling $14 billion during the 2021 fiscal year.
 Those funds are allocated through four formulas that are based on the number of eligible students and several provisions, including a state's target level of funding per student.
 Eligible students include children ages 5 to 17 in:

-During the 2019–2020 school year, the federal government provided $11.6 billion in IDEA grants to states.
+During the 2021 fiscal year, the federal government provided $11 billion in IDEA grants to states.
 Those funds are awarded through a formula based on a state's total population with disabilities between the ages of 3 and 21, the percentage of those individuals living in poverty, and the state's IDEA appropriations in 1999.

-The federal government also allocated $15.6 billion for child nutrition, which was used to reimburse schools that provided free or reduced-price lunches to eligible students.
-About $4.4 billion of federal funds went directly to school districts for various programs including Impact Aid, Indian Education, Head Start, Follow Through, Magnet Schools, Dropout Demonstration Assistance, and Gifted and Talented.
-In addition, the federal government provided $0.6 billion for vocational programs and $11.5 billion on the aforementioned programs for which reporting units could not provide distinct amounts.
+The federal government also allocated $17 billion for child nutrition, which was used to reimburse schools that provided free or reduced-price lunches to eligible students.
+About $5 billion of federal funds went directly to school districts for various programs including Impact Aid.
+In addition, the federal government provided $0.6 billion for vocational programs and $37 billion on the aforementioned programs for which reporting units could not provide distinct amounts.

 States use formulas that aim, at least in part, to equitably distribute education funding across school districts.
 Although their ability to do so is limited by the resources available, those formulas account for locally raised revenues and the needs of students in each district.
 As a result, the state's share of education funding tends to be higher in school districts with a low capacity to raise revenues.
 State funding is also higher in school districts with a large concentration of students who are English-language learners, have low family incomes, or have other special needs.